nagano10/primeiro-projeto/readme.md

 A turma está aprendendo a usar o Git

+---

-A turma está evoluindo bem!
+A turma está conseguindo usar o Git